yahayuta/pygame_samples/README.md

 move player to hit arrow left and arrow right.
 gun fire to hit space.
 shoot enemies as many as you can.

+## reversi
+go to `reversi` directory and type `python main.py` then you will see game window popup.
+click where you want to place disk, then switch player. try to get my disks as possible, higher count holder is going to be winner.
+when no where place disc each other, game over.